 DoorBird intercoms will get residents through the front door, but they may leave a lot to be desired in terms of design, features, and functionality.
-Without a video display for two-way video calling and a touchscreen for easy use, this DoorBird intercom may not deliver the exceptional experience that other intercoms offer.
-Plus, some users have reported DoorBird intercoms to be unreliable on various review platforms.
+Without two-way video calling and a touchscreen for easy use, this DoorBird intercom may not deliver the exceptional experience that other intercoms offer.
+Plus, some users have reported DoorBird intercoms and IP video door stations to be unreliable on various review platforms.

 |Mobile app & smartphone-based access||Yes||Yes|